 Often, these schools waste valuable resources on some form of the blame game regarding student performance.
 Frustrated educators blame students for their underperformance, or they blame the admissions staff for enrolling unfit students.
 Exasperated administrators cite “evidence” of generational deficiencies or demographic shifts to explain away low retention and graduation numbers.
 Dejected students balance blame between their professors and former high school teachers.
 Even worse, many students simply blame themselves.
 They conclude that they must not be cut out for college, leaving them eventually to stop out, drop out or fail out.

 Rather than using integrative thinking to create a better environment for all stakeholders, education institutions default to conventional thinking, which Martin describes as, “a self-reinforcing lesson that life is about accepting unattractive and unpleasant trade-offs…Fundamentally, the conventional thinker prefers to accept the world as it is.”
 The infighting continues.
-Everyone finds “evidence” that affirms their jaded perspectives.
 Meanwhile, the numbers don’t improve and the culture stagnates.

-I’ve participated in some amazing performance improvements and cultural transformations at institutions of all types throughout the United States and Canada.
-The most powerful ingredient I brought to the situation was my integrative thinking capacity.
+I’ve participated in some significant teaching and learning projects at a variety of institutions.
+The ability to bypass conventional thinking and engage in integrative thinking was the most potent force in each case.
 An example was when an integrative approach to problem-solving helped the nursing program at Lenoir-Rhyne University obtain a 100% first-time pass rate on the NCLEX national nursing exam.
 It also helped mend long-standing bitter divisions among faculty and coaches.

 Integrative Thinking at Lenoir-Rhyne University